fanny-cacilie/word-counter/backend/README.md

-# HOTELS REST API
+# WORD COUNTER API

 This repository aims to develop a basic Rest API in Flask.
-The Web API consists in CRUD operations for the entities: hotels and users.
+The Web API consists in CRUD operations for the entities: text.
-Also includes user operations, such as register, authentication, login, logout.

 ## Installation